SDInfinity/HTML-CSS-Practice/README.md

 # html-css-practice
-Some basic html and css concepts like css position, grid, flexbox, transitions,hovers,etc.
+Some basic html and css concepts like css position, grid,flexbox,transitions,hovers,etc.